NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 Second Melians are the ones currently in the "Fated Voyage" campaign.
 Not varied, unlike
 	the First Melians.
 There DNA structure resemble the Melia-sha.
 The Tabradians do have a little bit more in common with the Kwy, but not enough to make them a different species.

-They populate the two continents and are still at phase one of the cosmic levels.
+	They populate the two continents and are still at tier one of the cosmic levels.

 # The Terrans:
-Terrans are lower power beings that made it to phase five.
+Terrans are lower power beings that made it to tier 2/3.
 They visited Melia for a time
 	but most fairly quickly left.
 Some are still worshipped by the Second Melians as deities.
-	Deniz for example is a Terran.
+	Dennis for example is a Terran.

 # The Ador:
-Ador were higher power beings that made it to phase five.
+Ador were higher power beings that made it to tier 3.
 They passed through Melia
 	around the same era that the Terrans did.
 They have much greater power than the Terrans did, but still chose to play "the game".
-The god of the Eskil is one example.
+The god of the Eskillians is one example.

 # The Verenfer:
 Cosmic space worms.
 They have a small base that latches on to a living host and then a dozen